MedFuncta: A Unified Framework for Learning Efficient Medical Neural Fields: Method

-While recent research treats $\omega$ as a single hyperparameter that remains constant over all network layers \cite{sitzmann2020implicit,dupont2022data}, we identify this as a main restriction when being applied in a generalization setting.
-Following recent work demonstrating that shallow network layers learn the low-frequency content of a signal and deeper layers add more and more high-frequency information \cite{chen2023which}, we introduce an \textbf{$\boldsymbol{\omega}$-schedule} that linearly increases from $\omega_{1}$ to $\omega_{K}$.
-We find that this is equivalent to a \textit{layer-wise learning rate schedule}, which positively influences the network's learning dynamics.
+with $n$ being the layer's input dimension.
+The first layer's weights and biases are initialized as ${\textbf{W}_1,\textbf{b}_1\sim\mathcal{U}(-1/n, 1/n)}$. \paragraph{Introducing an \texorpdfstring{$\boldsymbol{\omega}$}{Omega}-Schedule} While recent research treats $\omega$ as a single hyperparameter that remains constant over all network layers \cite{sitzmann2020implicit,dupont2022data}, we identify this as a main restriction when being applied in a generalization setting.
+We therefore propose to apply an \textbf{$\boldsymbol{\omega}$-schedule} that linearly increases from $\omega_{1}$ to $\omega_{K}$ and find that this is equivalent to a \textit{layer-wise learning rate schedule} that positively influences the network's learning dynamics.
+By carefully analyzing the interplay between a layer's $\omega$-parameter and it's learning rate $\tau$ (detailed derivation in \autoref{sec:omega_analysis}), we find that two layers with indices $m$ and $n$ and different $\omega$-values $\omega_{m} \neq \omega_{n}$ exhibit the following relation: